Pedro-PFerreira/RVA/ARProject/Docs/CapyDefenders.md

 ## Game Description

-CapyDefenders is a AR (Augmented Reality) game where the player has to defend a big, golden capybara from waves of stegosaurus.
+CapiDefenders is a AR (Augmented Reality) game where the player has to defend a big, golden capybara from waves of stegosaurus.
 The player can place characters by using a deck of cards to fight the enemies, as well as spells with magic powers.
 The game is over when the golden capybara is destroyed.

 ## Technologies used

-In order to develop the game, it was used Unity and AR Foundation plug-ins to create the AR experience.
+In order to develop the game, it was used Unity and Vuforia engine plug-in to create the AR experience.
 In addition to it, Blender was used to create some of the 3D models of the game, such as the wizard hat, the tornado, and the lightning.
 The game was developed for Android devices.

 ## The Deck of Cards

 All the game characters except the evil stegossaurs can be summoned using the deck of cards.
 Each have their own mechanics and characteristics.
 Below are specified the mechanics for each card, as well as the appearance of the card and character and the link for the model used for the character.

-### Holybara
+### Golden Capybara
-The Holybara is a big and sacred capybara that must defended and kept alive in order to win the game.
+The Golden Capybara is a big and sacred capybara that must defended and kept alive in order to win the game.
 If it's health reaches 0, the game is over.
-Other than that, the Holybara doesn't do much.
+Other than that, the Golden Capybara doesn't do much.
 - **Model:** https://sketchfab.com/3d-models/capybara-by-ao-inomata-3e8ec79c8666456d9aeb747d722f6c48

 ### Capybara Soldiers